leapdao/leapdao-website/src/posts/Planet-A-ccc-ethberlin-recap.md

 template: post.html
 title: 'Planet A — "The Tragedy of the CO₂mmons" recap'
 date: 2019-09-18 16:20:00
-image: /img/blog/planeta-logo.png
+image: planeta-logo.png
 emoji: 🌍
 author:
-  name: 'Herr Mueller'
+  name: "Herr Mueller"
-  twitter: '@dist0rtionproto'
+  twitter: "@dist0rtionproto"
 description: Herr Müller, your favorite bureaucrat from the future, explains what happened during the last simulation of Planet A.
 ---